Traveling With Your Pet

 Traveling with your pet is as American as owning one.

-According to the 2011-12 National Pet Owners Survey, 72.9 million own a pet, mostly cats and dogs.
+According to the American Pet Products Manufacturers Association, 69.1 million U.S. households own a pet, mostly cats and dogs.
 Compared to a parrot or piranha, it's relatively easy to take a cat or dog for a car ride, but there are a few steps you can take to make the trip safer for your pet and easier on you.

 Securing Your Pet

 Just as it's necessary to make sure passengers are buckled up when riding in a car, it's important to make sure your pets are secure when you take them on a trip.

 "The No. 1 thing that you have to do when you transport your pet is have them restrained," said Lisa Peterson, spokeswoman for the American Kennel Club.
 There are different ways to do this, including a pet crate, a dog harness connected to a seat belt, or a divider to keep your pet in the cargo area of a wagon or SUV.